osrf/gazebo_tutorials/ros2_overview/tutorial.md

 ### SDF parsing

-There are several configurations which Gazebo ROS plugins commonly want to set through SDF, and in the ROS 1 implementation, there was a lot of duplicate code on plugins parsing the same things, sometimes following loose conventions.
+There are several configurations which Gazebo-classic ROS plugins commonly want to set through SDF, and in the ROS 1 implementation, there was a lot of duplicate code on plugins parsing the same things, sometimes following loose conventions.